scritcash/scrit-whitepaper/scrit-whitepaper.md

 -------------

-Let's assume the sender has a DBC A for a given recipient constructed according to an ACS $0x01$ as described above.
+Let's assume the sender has a DBC A for a given recipient constructed according to an ACS type $0x01$ as described above.

 In order to perform a payment the protocol flow is as follows.
 The sender gives the DBC A to the recipient.
-The recipient *reissues* the DBC A to a DBC B, either immediately or before the ACS $\mbox{Date}$
+The recipient reissues the DBC A to a DBC B, either immediately or before the ACS $\mbox{Date}$
 expires:

-1. The recipient constructs a *transaction* with DBC A as input DBC, DBC B as output DBC, and signs it with the derived
+1. The recipient constructs a transaction with DBC A as input DBC, DBC B as output DBC, and signs it with the derived $\mbox{PrivKey}_a$.
-    $\mbox{PrivKey}_a$.
 2. The recipient talks to all $n$ mints **in parallel**, sending **each** mint the same global set of input parameters of the constructed transaction, but sending each mint a **different** mint